vaish725/vaish725.github.io/content/featured/MultiRobot Search and Rescue/index.md

   - YOLOv5
 ---

-A robust swarm robotics system for Search and Rescue operations, developed with C++ and ROS2.
+A swarm robotic system for Search and Rescue operations, developed with C++ and ROS2.
 It features autonomous navigation, real-time object detection using YOLOv5, and seamless multi-robot coordination.
 The system supports dynamic robot spawning via configuration files or in-code settings, integrates with Nav2 for advanced path planning, and utilizes Gazebo for realistic simulations.